 Abstract

-Differential diagnosis of rare diseases is of paramount importance due to the extensive overlap of their phenotypic characteristics, yet there are few relevant studies.
-Drawing inspiration from the recent proliferation of conversational diagnostic systems, we propose a phenotype-oriented Q&A dialogue system, known as RDmaster, which endeavors to collect additional phenotypes and aid clinicians in the differential diagnosis of rare diseases.
-Two Bayesian diagnostic approaches, PheLR for phenotypic analysis and LIRICAL for genotypic analysis, are integrated into our system.
-Both of these approaches leverage the likelihood ratio paradigm to improve clinical interpretability.
-To achieve an efficient dialogue strategy, a novel metric called Adaptive Information Gain and Gini Index (AIGGI) is proposed to evaluate the expected gain of interrogated phenotypes within real-time diagnostic states.
-An extensive simulation evaluation has validated the feasibility of our dialogue strategy from multiple perspectives.
-A conversational diagnostic trial involving 238 published patients revealed that RDmaster outperforms most competing tools and can enhance diagnostic accuracy through human-computer dialogue.
-RDmaster has been implemented as an online web-based platform and offers clinicians exceptional visualization support.
+Differential diagnosis of rare diseases (RDs) is clinically urgent due to their complex and overlapping phenotypic features, yet few relevant studies.
+To address this gap, we propose RDmaster, a phenotype-oriented Q&A dialogue system that endeavors to collect additional phenotypes and aid clinicians in the differential diagnosis of RDs.
+Two Bayesian diagnostic approaches, PheLR and LIRICAL are integrated into RDmaster to improve clinical interpretability.
+To achieve an efficient dialogue strategy, we introduce a novel metric called Adaptive Information Gain and Gini Index (AIGGI) to evaluate the expected gain of interrogated phenotypes within real-time diagnostic states.
+An extensive simulation evaluation has validated the rationality of our dialogue strategy from multiple perspectives.
+A trial involving 238 published patients reveals that RDmaster outperforms most competing tools and can enhance diagnostic accuracy through Q&A. We also innovatively compare the performance of professional diagnostic tools and large language models in generating differential diagnosis lists for RDs.
+RDmaster has been implemented as an online web-based platform and offers clinicians exceptional visualization support for RD diagnosis.

 Introduction

-Rare diseases (RDs), mostly genetic in nature, are defined by the World Health Organization (WHO) as conditions or disorders that affect a prevalence of 6.5 to 10 per 10,000 individuals [1].
+Rare diseases (RDs), mostly genetic in nature, are defined by the World Health Organization (WHO) as conditions or disorders that affect a prevalence of less than 6.5-10 in 10,000 individuals [1].
 Despite being referred to as “rare”, there are over 7,000 RDs that collectively affect tens of millions of people in the general population, creating a pressing clinical demand for RD diagnosis and treatment [2, 3].
 RDs pose a great challenge for the clinical interview and further diagnosis due to their low individual frequency, complex genetic profiles, and the high heterogeneity and overlap of their phenotypic features [4, 5], which lead to many RD patients being misdiagnosed for years or remaining undiagnosed [6].

 In clinical scenarios, the clinical interview is a vital step in the differential diagnosis (DDX) process, which plays a crucial role in decreasing diagnosis errors, enhancing diagnostic accuracy, and ultimately reducing healthcare costs [7, 8].
 DDX involves conducting a systematic evaluation of the patient's symptoms and test results, comparing them to a list of potential diseases that can cause similar symptoms, and ultimately arriving at the correct diagnosis by narrowing down the possible options.
 The implementation of electronic differential diagnostic support (EDS) system for RDs is urgently needed for several reasons [9].
 Firstly, unlike common diseases, clinicians often have limited experience in diagnosing RDs.
-Secondly, the broad phenotypic overlap of RDs often presents clinicians with multiple potential diagnoses.
-Lastly, the diversity of RDs, with thousands of conditions associated with nearly ten thousand phenotypes, can make clinical interviews challenging.However, in the field of RD diagnosis, there is still a lack of methods or tools for DDX.
+Secondly, the wide variety and broad phenotypic overlap of RDs often present clinicians with multiple potential diagnoses.
+Lastly, realistic phenotype record often contains inaccurate descriptions and noise, and patients typically do not exhibit all symptoms of RDs they belong to, making clinical interviews challenging.

-Currently, various knowledge bases (KBs) have been established to improve the management and treatment of RDs [10-13].
+Currently, various knowledge bases (KBs) have been established to improve the management and treatment of RDs, such as OMIM [10], Orphanet [11], and Human Phenotype Ontology (HPO) [12, 13].
 With the aid of these KBs, numerous diagnostic tools and algorithms have been developed to assist clinicians in accurately identifying the diseases and causative genes for RD patients [14-20].
-A majority of these mainstream tools utilize the Human Phenotype Ontology (HPO) to standardize patient signs and symptoms as input, sometimes supplemented by patient sequencing data in VCF format, and ultimately output a prioritized list of potential target diseases or disease-causing genes through various algorithms.
-The diagnostic pattern of these tools is to obtain a one-time diagnosis based on restricted patient information and does not include subsequent differential diagnosis procedures in instances where multiple competing diagnoses exist, i.e., they are DDX generators (only generate a candidate list) rather than DDX executors [21].
+Most of these tools utilize HPO to standardize patient signs and symptoms as input, sometimes supplemented by sequencing data in VCF format, and output a prioritized list (i.e., DDX list) of potential target diseases or disease-causing genes.
+The diagnostic pattern of these tools is to obtain a one-time diagnosis based on limited patient information, but it does not include subsequent differential diagnosis procedures in instances where multiple competing diagnoses exist, i.e., they are DDX generators (only generate a candidate list) rather than DDX executors [21].